dudu3107/Top500Hpc/README.md

 # Top500Hpc
+A project for the Specialized Master in HPC-AI from Mines Paris.

-An analysis of the top 500 HPC computers
+An analysis of the top 500 HPC computers.